brbbrb/tableau-citi-bike-analytics/README.md

   * 1 City Official Map
   * 1 Story
 * A text or markdown file with your analysis on the phenomenons you uncovered from the data.

-## Sharing Your Work
-In order to share your work, we are asking that you will save your workbook as a .twbx file so that your TA's can grade them.

-To save your workbook as a .twbx file, you will just need to select "Save As..." from the "File" dropdown.
-Then, select the .twbx option.

-## Assessment

-Your final product will be assessed on the following metrics:

-* Analytic Rigor

-* Readability

-* Visual Attraction

 ## Hints